x8vlad/RegisterAndLogin/README.md

-# RegisterAndLogin
+# RegisterAndLogin\
-Register and login on a website
+Simple registration and login on a website